COVID-19 tracker: Number of serious cases in Tokyo hits record high

 Tokyo reported 4,200 new cases of COVID-19 on Wednesday as the number of severely ill COVID-19 patients under the capital’s criteria jumped by 21 to hit a record 197, surpassing the previous high of 176 marked the previous day.

-Some government officials have said it will be impossible to lift the state of emergency in the end of this month as planned as a surge in new infections shows no sign of slowing.
+Some government officials have said it will be impossible to lift the state of emergency at the end of this month as planned as a surge in new infections shows no sign of slowing.

 The seven-day average of new infections in the capital came to 3,983.6, up from 3,478.7 a week before, according to the metropolitan government.
 The metropolitan government also reported two deaths linked to the virus.

-Elsewhere, Okinawa Prefecture saw 638 cases and Hyogo Prefecture reported 608, both the second-highest on record.
+Elsewhere, Osaka Prefecture confirmed 1,490 cases — a record high — while Okinawa Prefecture saw 638 cases and Hyogo Prefecture reported 608, both the second-highest on record.
 Aichi Prefecture reported 516 cases, with the daily tally topping 500 for the first time since mid-May, and Hokkaido confirmed 351 cases.

 Shizuoka Prefecture reported 288 cases, Nara Prefecture 138, Mie Prefecture 111 and Kagoshima Prefecture 108 cases, all record highs.